alissonperes/mv_micro_reddit/README.md

 Checkout the full assignment description on [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/building-with-active-record-ruby-on-rails#project-2-micro-reddit)

+## Built With

+- Ruby on Rails
+- Html & CSS
+- Postgresql

 ## Getting started

 To get started with the app, clone the repo and then install the needed gems: